Medically reviewed by Drugs.com. Last updated on Aug 29, 2021.

 - Heart or blood vessel disease or

-- Kidney disease—Sodium chloride injection may make these conditions worse or increase the chance of side effects occurring
+- Liver disease (eg, cirrhosis)—Use with caution.
+May make these conditions worse or increase the chance of side effects occurring.

 This section provides information on the proper use of a number of products that contain sodium chloride.
 It may not be specific to Sterile Saline Diluent Tip-Lok Syringe.
 Please read with care.